phoenixspokespeople/phoenixspokespeople.github.io/_events/2019-12-23-willo-bicycle-tour.md

 We'll meet at [Walton Park](https://goo.gl/maps/H2fsV4sbJQt), at 3rd Ave. & Holly.
 The ride will leave Walton Park at 6:30 p.m. and will last about an hour.

-The First Place Coffee truck will be at the park from 5 to 8 p.m. selling hot chocolate and other warm beverages.

 The Willo Vision 3.5 committee will be selling strands of electroluminescent wire to decorate and brighten bikes (cash appreciated).
 This is a great time to "winterize" your bike with lots of festive lights, and maybe even a bell!

 <iframe